ktaylor63/southeast/site/content/wildlife/arachnid/spruce-fir-moss-spider.md

 type: species-profile
 js: /js/species-profile.js
 hero:
-    name: searching-for-spruce-fir-moss-spider.jpg
+    name: spruce-fir-moss-spider-with-egg-sac.jpg
-    alt: 'A man with a head lamp looks for spiders below a rock outcrop.'
+    alt: 'Tiny brown spider with a white egg sac on a moist forest surface'
-    caption: 'Fred Coyle searching for spruce-fir moss spiders. <a href="https://flic.kr/p/do3Jjb">Photo</a> by Gary Peeples, USFWS.'
+    caption: 'U.S. Fish and Wildlife Service biologist Susan Cameron visited Mount Craig in July, 2019 to search for the spider.
+Her effort was met with success as she logged the first known occurrence of the spider on the mountain. <a href="https://flic.kr/p/2hhekhm">Photo</a> by Gary Peeples, USFWS.'
-    position: '75% 60%'
+    position: '80% 30%'
 tags:
     - Arachnid
     - 'Asheville Ecological Services Field Office'